 It’s a lot to take in.
 Moreover how creativity and resiliency helps the photographers shoot day after day in the world’s worst conflicts.

-Find the book at a store near you or from Amazon for $31.45 in hardcover.
+Find the book at a store near you or from in hardcover.

 Also published on Medium.…